kservices/gBridge-doc/source/firstSteps/mqttServer.rst

    Any data from gBridge is proxied by your local Mosquitto instance and then forwarded to your local devices.
 This works the other way around, too.

 The following configuration works with Mosquitto.
 Place it at the end of your Mosquitto configuration (often under :code:`/etc/mosquitto/mosquitto.conf`) or in a separate file, that will be included.
 Replace the parameters in curly brackets with your appropriate information.
+Use a random combination of alphanumeric characters for "randomstring" - it doesn't matter, as long as it is unique.

 .. code-block:: aconf